contrast-zone/fractarchy-ide/README.md

 - - -

-> ## promotional material
+## introduction

->
-> *Let me introduce you to Fractabase, a blend of a database tool and text processor.
+Let me introduce you to Fractabase, a blend of a database tool and text processor.
 As one might already guess, Fractabase does things a bit differently.
 Some users will love it, some users will hate it, while some of us may even form mixed opinions given a plethora of affinity states.
 Distinctive design choices that were made in creation of Fractabase are supposed to embark users on a brave adventure while discovering its carefully weighed virtues and flaws.
 Its coding fragment requires an open minded approach to be understood, while its graphical fragment requires a venturesome spirit to have fun with.
 The combination of these two fragments provides an unique balance between contents creation and contents navigation.
-Finally, a fair amount of user creativity will be the judge of Fractabase fitness for particular purposes.*
+Finally, a fair amount of user creativity will be the judge of Fractabase fitness for particular purposes.

 ## 1. about fractabase